 How much time will it take up?

-Existing volunteers - If you are already registered to volunteer with Museums Partnership Reading, please log in to the volunteering platform, click on My Profile, select the ‘Interests’ section, and ensure you tick the box next to ‘Conservation and preservation volunteer – Stitch in Time project’ by Sunday 23rd April 2023.
+Existing volunteers - If you are already registered to volunteer with Museums Partnership Reading, please log in to the volunteering platform, click on My Profile, select the ‘Interests’ section, and ensure you tick the box next to ‘Rhymetime Volunteer’ by 9am on Monday 19 May 2025.

 Why we want you